matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 If the `history_visibility` of a room changes to not be `world_readable`, any peeks on the room are cancelled.

-In order to clear up stale peeks if a client restarts without cleaning up nicely, the act of calling `/sync` without a `since` token must cancel any peeks created by that device.

 Similar to `/join`, `/peek` lets you specify `server_name` querystring parameters to specify which server(s) to try to peek into the room via (when coupled with [MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444)).